lingtalfi/Light/doc/api/Ling/Light/Helper/ControllerHelper/resolveController.md

 Returns a callable controller from the given controller, or null if no callable controller can be extracted out of the given value.

+Note: at this point it's assumed that a route has matched already.

 Note: This is the method used by the Core/Light instance to create its controllers, and so it contains all the string transformation logic used by the Core/Light.
 This method has been externalized so that other plugins can execute controllers